RicardoXXXXXX/Annual-Salary-Prediction-Model/README.md

-# Naive-Bayes
+# Annual Salary Prediction Model
-Apply Naive Bayes model with a specific dataset，and predict the annual salary.
+Design and train Naive Bayes model with a specific dataset.
+Use it to predict the annual salary.
 Analyze the model based on the output.